 The first thing you need to do when you enter a pet shop to choose a pup is to observe and evaluate the pup litter as a group.

 If the litter is made up of four pups and three are staying close to you and barking at you, this litter is probably very risky.
 As for the fourth puppy, it might be that it hasn’t developed those distrustful and shy genes yet.

 When I stand in front of a litter of pups, I have just one aim.
 I search for the healthiest puppy with the temperament/personality that catches my eye.
 It’s not all about cuteness.

 All the puppies are usually very adorable and charming and will be so tempting.
 But at this point, I will advise you to keep emotions aside and make a healthy choice.
 I know this is not an easy task, but you will have to try.

-Choosing an unhealthy pup paves the way for high vet bills, causes a lot of heartaches and is generally a very bad idea.
-You will need regular vet visits and loads of care in order to keep the puppy healthy, getting rid of diseases and parasites.
+Choosing an unhealthy pup paves the way for high vet bills, causes a lot of heartaches and is generally a terrible idea.
+You will need regular vet visits and loads of care to keep the puppy healthy, getting rid of diseases and parasites.

 Normal puppies in the puppy litter are usually curious, trusting and friendly.
 You will see them run around your feet, play with your shoelaces, nibble at your fingers and always try to crawl into your lap.